Just like you can choose how you’d like your eggs for breakfast, you can also choose which types of content writing you want to do for a living.

 The idea is to get as much exposure as possible for the cause and drive consumers to company websites, which is where a press release writer comes in.

-Editorial in nature, press releases are pretty straightforward to write once you know how to.
+Objective in nature, press releases are pretty straightforward to write once you know how to.
 Simply charge a fixed price for one and then watch the pennies pile high. #Winning

 4. Lead Generation Writing